sociomantic-tsunami/sociomantic/Code of Conduct/Sociomantic Code of Conduct.md

 ## Contributions

 Have you found that something in this document is missing, incorrect or otherwise subject to constructive criticism?
 If so, please feel free to make a pull request to our Code of Conduct on GitHub or download, edit and send in the workable text document to the Sociomantic Legal Department.

+## Versioning

+We use semantic versioning for our Sociomantic Code of Conduct and are currently at v1.1.0.